electerious/Lychee/docs/md/Settings.md

 	sorting = ORDER BY [row] [ASC|DESC]

-A typical part of an MySQL statement.
+A typical part of a MySQL statement.
 This string will be appended to mostly every MySQL query.

 #### Import Filename